AndrewMC1994/Three-Ideas/three-ideas.md

 ### What’s the business model?

-I would have to do some user research and find out if there is enough interest but if there was this would be a good opportunity to launch a Kickstarter project for possibly funding.
+I would have to do some user research and find out if there is enough interest but if there was this would be a good opportunity to launch a Kickstarter project for possible funding.

 ----

-A Beginner’s Guide to Pinhole Photography
+Animation?
 ----------------------------------------

 We live in an age that is obsessively focused on the over-engineered fictions of Instagram, shared without thought it seems on the latest social network that has fleetingly caught the imagination.